 Surely, you can lose weight without exercising while following a ketogenic diet.
 Regardless, the majority of people stand to benefit from exercising as well.
 Following both a ketogenic diet and solid exercise regimen will allow you to burn more body fat and build lean muscle faster.
-For this reason, a targeted ketogenic diet is advantageous for gym-goers/fitness enthusiasts over the standard ketogenic diet.
+For this reason, a targeted ketogenic diet is advantageous for gym-goers/fitness enthusiasts over the standard one.

-Moreover, you should exercise regardless what diet you follow.
+Moreover, you should exercise regardless of what diet you follow.
 If you train intensely, a targeted ketogenic diet will not replenish your glycogen sufficiently enough to support your workouts.
 Nevertheless, for the typical gym-goer on a moderate exercise routine, this ketogenic diet variation is ideal.
 A TKD is also great for people who to follow a ketogenic diet but can’t resist the occasional carbohydrate snack.

 Targeted Ketogenic Diet Plan

-- Aside from pre-workout carbohydrates, it is best to portion your macronutrients proportionally over four to six meals each day
+- Aside from pre-workout carbohydrates, it is best to portion your macronutrients over four to six meals each day

 - Follow the usual standard ketogenic diet on days you don’t exercise

-- Eat your carbohydrate-containing meal prior to exercising
+- Eat your carbohydrate-containing meal before exercising

 - Add in an extra meal with carbohydrates before or after your workouts if you don’t recover from exercise adequately

 Targeted ketogenic dieting entails very low-carbohydrate intake (except before exercising), along with higher fat and protein intakes.
-Aside from the meal before you workout, avoid foods like oats, flour, fruit, cereal, etc. Throughout the majority of the day, your diet will be mostly animal proteins, nuts, eggs, MCT oil and cruciferous vegetables.
+Aside from the meal before you workout, avoid foods like oats, flour, fruit, cereal, etc. Throughout the majority of the day, your diet will be mostly animal proteins, nuts, eggs, MCT oil, and cruciferous vegetables.